rasenior/website/content/home/about.md

 # Biography

 I recently completed my PhD at the University of Sheffield, under the supervision of Dr David Edwards and Prof Jane Hill.
-My research interests all centre around exploring ecological patterns across scales, and using this to inform pragmatic and adaptible conservation.
+My research interests centre around exploring ecological patterns across scales, and using this to inform pragmatic and adaptible conservation.
 I have a particular interest in using advances in technology and open data to tackle difficult questions.